Elldreth/dungeon-world-macros/README.md

 Features
 - Choose damage and monster type to roll the treasure table
 - Whisper the result to the gm

+## Whisper
+Features
+- Whisper to connected players.
+GM or Players can use this one.

 # How to Install
 1. Go to modules and use the link: